 Environmental stewardship is central to Milorganite operations.
 After 90 years, we’re one of the world’s largest and nation’s oldest recycling programs.
 Milorganite continues to be trusted by homeowners and golf course superintendents alike for its consistent, long-lasting results—healthier turf and gardens.

-Since 1926, Milorganite has been a world leader in supplying organic nitrogen fertilizers for residential and professional use.
+Since 1926, Milorganite has been a leader in supplying organic nitrogen fertilizers for residential and professional use.

-Milorganite production is one of the world’s longest-running recycling programs, but it’s not the type of recycling we think of today, such as cans, bottles and paper.
+Milorganite production is one of the nation's longest-running recycling programs, but it’s not the type of recycling we think of today, such as cans, bottles and paper.
 Milorganite’s parent organization, Milwaukee Metropolitan Sewerage District (MMSD)

 , reclaims nutrients from wastewater using large-scale natural processes.
 The nutrients are converted to a form of fertilizer that can be safely used to grow vigorous lawns and gardens.